 Learn to pronounce Māori words correctly to become more confident using them.
-Access the guide from Victoria University here
+Access the guide from Victoria University here rua roa raroa

 "Raki" is the southern dialect for "Rangi".
 Look up these other words that make up the names of Aoraki and his brothers: